Why Support Clean Cars Legislation?

 What Clean Cars Legislation Will Do

-Clean Cars legislation would provide that starting with 2040 model year, new vehicles must be zero emissions vehicles, or “clean” vehicles.
+Clean Cars legislation would provide that starting with a certain model year (likely 2030, 2035 or 2040), new vehicles must be zero emissions vehicles, or “clean” vehicles.
 People can keep, sell and purchase model year 2039 and prior gasoline vehicles without restriction.
 Clean vehicles are, and are expected to continue to be, predominantly electric vehicles (EVs).

 Environmental Justice/Economic Justice:

 Expands options for low income residents to lower their vehicle fuel costs via discounted electricity rates and discounted solar panels and solar for affordable housing (vs gasoline, which costs the same for everyone).

 Lowers electricity rates for all Californians – not only those who drive an electric vehicle.

 Lowers health care costs for Californians, through fewer doctor visits for patients and lowered health insurance premiums and tax burdens for the broader public.

 Enables savings of many hours spent on gas station fill-ups and mechanical car maintenance.